Lorentzo1/OnlineFormBlazor/README.md

 ### WebApi called OnlineFormApi
 This Rest-Api supplies a back end for the Blazor WASM app.
 It maps the Dto to an entity model.
 It works with DB(using EF core) allowing for basic CRUD operations on the Person model.
-It supplies data like, list of countries and roles allowed to be assigned.
+It supplies data like, list of countries and roles(many to many) allowed to be assigned.
 It also creates a json file with every Person created and tracks the edited Perons files.
 The Api informs the Blazor app of any errors with DB operations.

 ## Run the app
 In order to run the app.
 Insert your connection string to appsettings.json into the property DefaultConnectionString.
 And apply migrations with the 'Update-Databse' command in package manager.